-He changed trains in Chicago the next day.
+He changed trains in Chicago.
 When he stumbled down the car steps onto the platform and turned to offer the widow the support of his arm, all Charles could see were the dark shapes of buildings set against a slightly lighter sky.
-A damnably gloomy place with the evening fog rolling in from the lake.
+Chicago was a damnably gloomy place with the evening fog rolling in from the lake.

 The dining car was crowded that evening.
 The head waiter greeted Charles with a ceremonial bow, but was quite unceremonious in pushing him into a seat at one of the smaller tables.
 Charles barely had time to unfold his copy of Harper's latest edition to glower at a preposterous article on Bolivar by that fool, Eugene Lawrence, before the waiter was back, herding an elegant young man before him.

 "There's a space here, sir."
 And the waiter had deposited the young man into a seat opposite Charles before either could draw breath.
 Charles didn't quite see the waiter trip the man and hook his feet out from under him, but it wouldn't have surprised him.

 The young man's thin-lipped mouth twitched into a smile.
 "My apologies, sir.
 It seems they're a little over-run this evening."

 Charles folded away the magazine—why did Alden keep that hack, Lawrence, on staff?
 The man's prose was positively banal—and took off his spectacles.
 "It's of no account, sir.
 Please don't apologise.
 We may have had worse dining companions thrust upon us, after all."

 Pale blue eyes glanced sideways at the very large family that was taking up far more tables than it could possibly be due.
 The expression in them was more horrified than impressed.
 The young man's smile broadened.
 "Very true, sir.
 Very true."